Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 sidebar_label: Embed OA Document in a HTML File
 ---

-**Note**: This guide is currently for OA documents that are verifiable on [verify.gov.sg](https://www.verify.gov.sg).
+> **Note**: This guide is currently for OA documents that are verifiable on [verify.gov.sg](https://www.verify.gov.sg).
 Do ensure your OA document can be verified on [verify.gov.sg](https://www.verify.gov.sg) before continuing with this guide.

 This step is optional for both Ethereum and DID documents, you may proceed to the next step if you do not need to embed the OA document in a HTML file.

+Since an OpenAttestation document (`.OA`) is not a native file extension automatically recognised by devices, the OA-embedded HTML solution was introduced.
+This approach helps to encapsulate an OA document so that end-users can be directed directly to the verifier (with their document) just by clicking on a button presented by a locally-rendered HTML page.

-Depending on your use case, after creating an issued/signed OA document, you may want to embed it into a HTML file for issuance.
+This is an optional procedure after creating an issued/signed OA document that is dependent on your use case (e.g. you want to make it more convenient for end-users who may not understand what to do with an OA document).

-## How It Works
+## How it works

 In this guide, we will create a HTML file with a "Proceed" button to redirect the user to [verify.gov.sg](https://www.verify.gov.sg/).
 The OA document will be embedded in the Verify URL for verification and rendering.